Michel-Ange auxiliary building

 Impact on local residents

-In spring 2025, construction of a new auxiliary building will begin in Michel-Ange Park.
-The construction zone needed to complete this work will take up the park’s entire surface area.
+In spring 2025, construction of a new auxiliary building began in Michel-Ange Park.
+The construction zone needed to complete this work is taking up the park’s entire surface area.
 In order to complete the various stages of the project, the work will be spread out over several years.

 Before the start of the construction work, various punctual activities needed to be completed in Michel-Ange Park.